2.1.5 |

 recognize that there are many intermediary manifestations of

 exclusivism besides its affirmative and exemplary ones.
-For

-example, a certain exclusive theory or practise may have
+For example, a certain exclusive theory or

 infiltrated into the language, or a certain exclusive attitude

 may dominate a particular ideology.
-To fight sexism, ethnocentrism

-and all other forms of integral exclusivism is also to
+To fight sexism, ethnocentrism and all other forms of integral exclusivism

-fight the intermediary manifestations of sexism, ethnocentrism
+is also to fight the intermediary manifestations of sexism, ethnocentrism

 and all other forms of integral exclusivism.